-Once you have successfully completed the CFP[®] Certification Program and meet the experience criteria, you will be eligible to apply for the CFP designation.
+Once you have successfully completed the CFP® Certification Program and meet the experience criteria, you will be eligible to apply for the CFP designation.
 To meet the experience criteria, you will need to comply with either of the pathways below.

-PATHWAY ONE ΡΑΤΗΨΑΥ ΤΨΟ Pathway description Two years of full-time (or part-time equivalent) client- facing, AR experience within the last five years .
+PATHWAY ONE PATHWAY TWO Pathway description Two years of full-time (or part-time equivalent) client-facing, AR experience within the last five years.
 Note: This does not include the professional year Four years of full-time (or part-time equivalent), relevant experience that demonstrate financial planning knowledge and competencies, and directly or indirectly support the financial planning process.
-Note: Individuals who achieve the CFP designation via a non- client facing route will receive a non-practicing designation.
-How to comply Full-time (or equivalent part-time) qualifying AR activities and responsibilities must satisfy a two-part . requirement : Full-time (or equivalent part-time) qualifying activities and responsibilities that are counted towards relevant experience must satisfy a two-part requirement : PART 1 Experience MUST address all of the six primary elements of the personal financial planning process: Establishing and defining the client relationship Gathering data from the client Analysing and evaluating the client's financial status Developing and presenting the financial planning recommendations Implementing the financial planning recommendations Monitoring the financial planning recommendations PART I Experience MUST fall within one or more of the six primary elements of the personal financial planning process: 1.
+Note: Individuals who achieve the CFP designation via a nonclient facing route will receive a non-practicing designation.
+Howto Full-time (or equivalent part-time) qualifying AR activities and responsibilities must satisfy a two-part requirement: PART1 Experience MUST address all of the six primary elements of the personal financial planning process: 1.
 Establishing and defining the client relationship 2.
 Gathering data from the client 3.
 Analysing and evaluating the client's financial status 4.
 Developing and presenting the financial planning recommendations 5.
 Implementing the financial planning recommendations 6.
-Monitoring the financial planning recommendations PART 2 Your record of experience must be verified by an approved internal assessor.
-All six steps of the financial planning process must be covered.
-Ideally, the internal assessor should hold the CFP Certification, but we understand that this may not be practical.
+Monitoring the financial planning recommendations Full-time (or equivalent part-time) qualifying activities and responsibilities that are counted towards relevant experience must satisfy a two-part requirement: PART1 Experience MUST fall within one or more of the six primary elements of the personal financial planning process: 1.
+Establishing and defining the client relationship 2.
+Gathering data from the client 3.
+Analysing and evaluating the client's financial status 4.
+Developing and presenting the financial planning recommendations 5.
+Implementing the financial planning recommendations 6.
+Monitoring the financial planning Ideally, the internal assessor should hold the CFP Certification, but we understand that this may not be practical.
 The following positions are acceptable - your supervisor or financial planning manager, director / compliance manager of your practice or your regional / state manager.
-Note: Your internal assessor must have knowledge and experience of the financial planning process.
-PART 2 Experience CAN be satisfied through ONE or more of the following five ways: 1.
+Note: Your internal assessor must have knowledge and experience of the financial planning process. recommendations PART 2 Experience CAN be satisfied through ONE or more of the following five ways: 1.
 Personal delivery to individual client 2.
-Supervision of personal delivery to individual client client 3.
+Supervision of personal delivery to individual client 3.
 Support of personal delivery to individual client (direct, indirect) 4.
 Teaching a financial planning curriculum unit 5.
 Paraplanning, practice management, compliance, technical support and other related roles.

-NOTE: For students who enter the program through the Integrated Masters + CFP pathway, you are only able to upgrade your membership and receive your CFP designation if you are able to provide evidence of full completion of your Master of Financial Planning and that you have met the experience requirement of your applicable pathway.
+NOTE: For candidates who enter the program through the Integrated Masters + CFP pathway, are only able to upgrade membership and receive CFP designation after you provide evidence of full completion of your Master of Financial Planning and that you have met the experience requirement of your applicable pathway.
 Once you become a CFP professional, you will be required to continue abiding by the FAAA Professional Code, maintain the CPD requirements of your CFP membership and remain a financial member of the FAAA.